horizon-research/DeepFluid-with-Timestep-prediction/README.md

 ./train_PosCorrectionNetwork.py --ts_weight ts_weights.pt
 ```
 ____
+## Rendering your result
+You could refer to [this](https://github.com/intel-isl/DeepLagrangianFluids/blob/master/scenes/README.md).
+In the example provided by the author, we can render the canyon scene.
+If you want to render you own scene, you can refer to these tips:

+1. **Import geometry file.** You can import fluid.obj into blender by: file -> import.
+Under the object properties tab, you can add Customer properties.
+The most import one is external_files.
+Put the path to the .npz files or .ply files you get after run the model.
+This property will be used by the script, so make sure you keep the name of the property consistent.

+2. **Script to load data for an object.** *blender_external_mesh.py* is provided by the author and you can use it to load the particle data into the FluidParticles every time the current frame changes.

+3. **Create your own object.** You may also want to build a complex scene as the canyon one.
+Here is [a good tutorial](https://www.youtube.com/playlist?list=PL3UWN2F2M2C8-zUjbFlbgtWPQa0NXBsp0) we found to create an object in Blender.
+Other sources can be found in our [slide](https://docs.google.com/presentation/d/1aJVyZiPywuSXqridX2u4AhRl_u_tFVOwjzDEp6grHoM/edit#slide=id.gd29dfda11b_1_0).

+____
 ## Utilities & Tips
 1. *read_ckpt.py* is used to read weights from checkpoints.
 You might need it when you want to check about the performance of some intermediate checkpoints.
 ```